Wael1122/waa/Config-File.md

 # Song

-# Print the Artist and Title on seperate lines
+# Print the Artist and Title on separate lines
 #
 # Default: 'off'
 # Values:  'on', 'off'